menu

 Harry Brott

 Not every Canadian made it back.
-More than 7,600 Canadian service personnel died in the liberation of the Netherlands.
+More than 7,600 Canadian service personnel died during the liberation of the Netherlands.
 Among them was Harry Brott, killed by a German artillery shell in Apeldoorn on 15 April 1945.
-The same bombardment also destroyed Dutch civilian Nelly Van Den Berg’s house.

-After the war, Van Den Berg wrote to Harry’s widow, Ruth Brott, to tell her about his death.
+The same bombardment destroyed Dutch civilian Nelly Van Den Berg’s house.
+After the war, she wrote to Harry’s widow, Ruth Brott, to tell her about his death.
 The two remained in touch for decades afterwards.

 Harry Clarke Brott in uniform